 We are a leading technology services company and the largest infrastructure services provider in the world, serving as a partner to more than 4,000 customers in over 100 countries.
 We have a long track record of helping enterprises navigate major technological changes, particularly by enabling our customers to focus on the core aspects of their businesses during these shifts while trusting us with their most critical systems.
 Today, enterprises are engaged in individual and unique digital transformations to differentiate their businesses and derive value through better customer experiences.
-However, enterprises often face shortages in critical technical expertise to successfully make this complex change.
+However, enterprises often face shortages in critical expertise to successfully make this complex change.
+Our purpose is therefore uniquely positioned to design, build, and manage secure and responsive private, public, and multicloud environments to accelerate our customers' digital transformations.

+We put the customer at the center of everything we do, every day.
 We provide engineering talent, operating paradigms, and insights derived from our data around IT patterns.
 This enables us to deliver advisory, implementation, and managed services at scale across technology infrastructures that allow our customers to de-risk and realize the full value of their digital transformations.
-We are therefore uniquely positioned to design, build, and manage secure and responsive private, public, and multicloud environments for our customers, accelerating their digital transformations.
+We do this while embracing new technologies and solutions, and continually expanding our skills and capabilities, as we help advance the vital systems that power progress for our customers.
+We are also organized to be fast and focused, in order to respond more quickly to our customers' needs, and our principles have led to a structure that drives accountability and responsibility to the teams that work closely with them and our partners.
 We deliver transformation and secure cloud services capabilities, insights, and depth of expertise to modernize and manage IT environments based on our customers' unique patterns of transformation at scale.
-We offer services across domains such as cloud managed services, data services, security services, resiliency services, enterprise infrastructure services, digital workplace services, network services, and managed ISV services as we continue to support our customers through technological change.
+We offer services across domains such as cloud services, core enterprise and zCloud services, applications, data, and artificial intelligence services, digital workplace services, security and resiliency services, and network and edge services as we continue to support our customers through technological change.
 Our services enable us to modernize and manage cloud and on-premise environments as "one" for our customers, enabling them to scale seamlessly.